 Unlike the audiences of television and radio shows, the listeners of a podcast episode are actively interested in the topic it addresses.
 This is why the Superception Podcast is carried out in a knowledge transmission perspective: Guests share what they don’t have the opportunity to communicate in a media universe governed by the constraints of immediacy and audience maximization.

 Each episode of the Superception Podcast features a conversation with a guest who shares the lessons of their career experience and their vision of their profession.
 These are informal conversations devoted to the exchange of ideas and not interviews meant to uncover scoops.

-The Superception blog and podcast are authored by Christophe Lachnitt in parallel to his professional career in communications.
+The Superception blog and podcast are authored by Christophe Lachnitt in parallel to his professional career in communications and marketing.
 They cover perception issues in the fields of communications, management, and marketing.
 To date, Christophe has posted more than 3,000 articles in French and English on Superception.
 The blog is read in 170 countries.